Precise wavefunction engineering with magnetic resonance: Introduction

-Precision wavefunction engineering is essential for quantum simulation and emulation~\cite{goldman_non-abelian_2009, simon_quantum_2011, britton_engineered_2012, hild_far--equilibrium_2014}, topological quantum computing~\cite{nayak_non-abelian_2008, stern_topological_2013}, spintronics~\cite{han_magnetic_2009, wang_domain_2012} and quantum metrology~\cite{berrada_integrated_2013, strobel_fisher_2014, robins_atom_2013, hush_controlling_2013}.
+Precision quantum engineering is essential for quantum simulation and emulation~\cite{goldman_non-abelian_2009, simon_quantum_2011, britton_engineered_2012, hild_far--equilibrium_2014}, topological quantum computing~\cite{nayak_non-abelian_2008, stern_topological_2013}, spintronics~\cite{han_magnetic_2009, wang_domain_2012} and quantum metrology~\cite{berrada_integrated_2013, strobel_fisher_2014, robins_atom_2013, hush_controlling_2013, Bell:2016}.
 Engineering an appropriate system Hamiltonian is only part of the challenge.
 It is equally critical to prepare the desired initial wavefunction with high fidelity, and highly desirable to be able to apply coherent unitary operations to that wavefunction.
-Ideally these controls would engineer spatial features at the smallest length scale of the system, and complete more rapidly than the fastest dynamics of the uncontrolled fluid; in this article we show how to achieve this degree of rapid, precision wavefunction engineering.
+Ideally these controls would engineer spatial features at the smallest length scale of the system, and complete more rapidly than the fastest dynamics of the uncontrolled fluid; in this Letter we show how to achieve this degree of rapid, precision wavefunction engineering.
 Typical approaches fail to achieve this fidelity; optical fields cannot be used to engineer wavefunctions on length scales smaller than the optical wavelength $\lambda$~\cite{denschlag_generating_2000,becker_oscillations_2008,carr_dark-soliton_2001,burger_generation_2002}, while adiabatic relaxation is necessarily slower than the fundamental system timescale~\cite{leanhardt_imprinting_2002}.

-Our approach uses strong time-dependent coupling between internal states to control the wavefunction rapidly, with spatial resolution provided by a magnetic field gradient.
+Our approach uses strong time-dependent coupling between internal states to control the wavefunction rapidly, with spatial resolution provided by a magnetic field gradient and independent of the optical fields.
 We call this \textit{magnetic resonance control} (MRC).
-Our exemplar quantum fluid is a spinor Bose-Einstein condensate (BEC) with three Zeeman sublevels coupled by radiofrequency driven magnetic dipole transitions.
+Our exemplar quantum fluid is a pseudospin-$1/2$ Bose-Einstein condensate (BEC) comprised of Zeeman states which are coupled using magnetic dipole transitions.
 However, MRC is generally applicable to any spatially-extended quantum system with internal states, provided the splitting can be made spatially dependent and the states admit a time-dependent coupling.
 Such systems include Fermi gases~\cite{giorgini_theory_2008}, atoms in optical lattices~\cite{mandel_coherent_2003, schrader_neutral_2004, zhang_manipulation_2006}, and $^3$He films~\cite{godfrin_two-dimensional_1995}.